TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

     #### Docker

+    !!! tip

+        If you're new to dockers and want a easy setup I suggest to take a look at [DockSTARTer](https://dockstarter.com/){:target="_blank" rel="noopener noreferrer"}.
+        I've also created a short guide [HERE](#dockstarter) where I explain the settings for the most used applications.

+        The main goal of DockSTARTer is to make it quick and easy to get up and running with Docker.
+        You may choose to rely on DockSTARTer for various changes to your Docker system or use DockSTARTer as a stepping stone and learn to do more advanced configurations.

+        *DockSTARTer was actually my first steps in to the world of dockers.*

     !!! note

-        I'm not going to explain how to get dockers installed and running, I will only explain which folder structure we recommend you to use and also provide a docker-compose.
+        I'm not going to explain how to get dockers installed and running, I will only explain which folder structure we recommend.

-        *I do recommend to use a non-root user with sudo permissions.*
+    ##### Folder Structure

     !!! attention

         It doesn't really matter which path you use for your media and appdata,

         the only thing you should avoid is `/home`.

         Because user folders in `/home` are expected to have some restrictive permissions.

         It just could end up creating a permissions mess, so it's better to just avoid entirely.

-    ##### Folder Structure

     For this example we're going to make use of a share called `data`.

     The `data` folder has sub-folders for `torrents` and `usenet` and each of these have sub-folders for `tv`, `movie` and `music` downloads to keep things neat.
 The `media` folder has nicely named `TV`, `Movies` and `Music` sub-folders, this is your library and what you’d pass to Plex, Emby or JellyFin.

+    *In this examples I'm using lower case on all folder on purpose, being Linux is case sensitive.*

     ```none
     data